dustyghost/NGenerator/readme.md

 This is obviously not ideal for words like `unicorn` which is `a unicorn`

-So you can use the `:a.` definition.
+So you can use the `::a.` definition.

 For example: